-- 1. Effective communication methods to manage client needs and to interact with other health care team members. - 2.
-Skills required for management of care to meet client needs using available resources and current technology - 3.
-The ability to adapt using the nursing process to think critically and make safe, effective clinical judgments incorporating evidenced-based practice. - 4.
-The student will be able to demonstrate the ability to gather information to plan care for clients and the community - 5.
+- Effective communication methods to manage client needs and to interact with other health care team members. - Skills required for management of care to meet client needs using available resources and current technology - The ability to adapt using the nursing process to think critically and make safe, effective clinical judgments incorporating evidenced-based practice. - 4.
+The ability to gather information to plan care for clients and the community - 5.
 The ability to Integrate caring behaviors in practicing the art and science of nursing within a diverse population. - 6.
-The student will demonstrate a recognition of the importance of effective lifelong learning - 7.
-The implementation of professional standards and scope of practice with legal, ethical, and regulatory frameworks
+A recognition of the importance of effective lifelong learning - The implementation of professional standards and scope of practice with legal, ethical, and regulatory frameworks